Quality of Care

 Often, patients must undergo extensive testing before being admitted to a hospital.

-*State median time based on first quarter 2014 through fourth quarter 2014 discharges.
+*State median time based on third quarter 2014 through second quarter 2015 discharges.

 External reports from trusted sources demonstrate how we compare to other healthcare providers in Western New York and across the country.